TuomoNieminen/Helsinki-Open-Data-Science/docs/regression.md

 <br>
 <br>

-The code for this presentation is  [here](https://github.com/TuomoNieminen/Helsinki-Open-Data-Science/blob/master/docs/regression.Rpres)
+Powered by RMarkdown.
+The code for this presentation is  [here](https://github.com/TuomoNieminen/Helsinki-Open-Data-Science/blob/master/docs/regression.Rpres).

 Linear regression models
 ========================================================